mbodm/wingetupd/README.md

 # wingetupd
-A tiny command line tool, using [_WinGet_](https://docs.microsoft.com/de-de/windows/package-manager/winget) for updating a specific set of packages on a Windows machine.
+A tiny command line tool, using [_WinGet_](https://docs.microsoft.com/de-de/windows/package-manager/winget) to update a specific set of packages on a Windows machine.

 ![wingetupd.exe](screenshot.png)